 These demonstrations have tended to focus on cases of explicit association and the drawing of inferences based on confirmed relations, but, when we move away from discussions of online social networking, we find that no such explicit associations are necessary to engage in this same kind of guesswork.
 More significantly, similar inferences can be made about an entire population even if only a small fraction of people who share no ties are willing to disclose.
 This describes the dynamics of the Target pregnancy prediction score.
 In this case, Target did not infer the likelihood of a woman giving birth by looking at her group of friends; rather, the company looked over the records from its baby shower registry to find women who had actively disclosed the fact that they had given birth and then went about trying to figure out if these women’s shopping habits, leading up to the baby shower, seemed to differ from other customers such that Target could then recognize the telltale signs in the future shopping habits of other women.
 Which is to say that Target was able to infer a rule about the relationship between purchases and pregnancy from what must have been a tiny proportion of all its customers who actually decided to tell the company that they recently had a baby.
 Not only is this the tyranny of the minority, it is a choice forced upon the majority by a minority with whom they have no meaningful or recognized relations.

-Scholars have described this as the problem of ‘collective privacy’ or ‘categorical privacy’, whereby an individual’s apparent membership in a group reveals more about them than can be observed directly (i.e., inferring that they likely possess the same traits as other group members).
-But the focus of this line of thinking has been on the impossibility of individuals foreseeing these potential inferences and the problem of inaccurate stereotyping, rather than the limited amount of examples that would be necessary to induce the rule and then apply it to others.
-Computer science researchers have begun to tackle this question head-on: what proportion of people need to disclose that they possess a certain attribute for an adversary to then be able to identify all the other members in the population who also have this attribute?
+Computer science researchers are investigating tackle this question head-on: what proportion of people need to disclose that they possess a certain attribute for an adversary to then be able to identify all the other members in the population who also have this attribute?
 The findings from Mislove et al.’s study are rather startling: “multiple attributes can be inferred globally when as few as 20% of the users reveal their attribute information.”
 Of course, reaching this minimum threshold is really just a matter of arriving at a sufficiently representative sample whose analysis generates findings that are generalizable to an entire population.
 As such, the value of any particular individual’s withheld consent diminishes incrementally the closer the dataset of those who granted consent approaches representativeness—a point beyond which companies may have no further reason to pass.
 So long as a data collector can overcome sampling bias with a relatively small proportion of the consenting population, this minority will determine the range of what can be inferred for the majority and it will discourage firms from investing its resources into procedures that help garner the willing consent of more than the bare minimum number of people.
 In other words, once a critical threshold has been reached, data collectors can rely on more easily observable information to situate all individuals according to these patterns, rendering irrelevant whether or not those individuals have consented to allowing access to the critical information in question.
 Withholding consent will make no difference to how they are treated!

 6. Conclusion